lightw47/Malana/README.md

 `pefile` can be easily installed via pip: `pip install pefile`

 To install `ssdeep`, you need to install some libraries before installing the module itself.
-On Linux systems, you may need to install `libfuzzy` before `pip install ssdeep`.
+On Linux systems, you may need to install `libfuzzy-dev` before `pip install ssdeep`.
 On Windows, download [ssdeep Python wrapper for Windows](https://github.com/MacDue/ssdeep-windows-32_64), then run `setup.py install`.

 `vt` is also easily installed via pip: `pip install vt-py`